-At the forefront of these conversations are professionals who make a huge impact on individual’s lives.
+At the forefront of these conversations are professionals who make a huge impact on individuals’ lives, like counseling psychologists.
 Counselors, psychologists, and other mental health professionals enter into the challenging and rewarding work of helping people overcome their problems and realize their full potential.

 The field of mental health is growing.
 Not only are we increasing awareness on the importance of mental health, but health insurance reforms are allowing access to preventative and therapeutic care to more and more Americans.
 The Department of Labor Statistics predicts that opportunities in this field will grow by 19 percent in the next decade, a much higher growth rate than other professions.

 Our world needs people to help others through therapy and counseling.
 Whether you have been impacted by the help of a counselor or see the growing need for caring professionals to come alongside others, considering a profession as a counselor or psychologist is an honorable way to make an impact in your community.
 If this is something you’re interested in, take a look at our comprehensive overview of this rewarding career.Click Here to See the Best Colleges in the US

 Location: Evanston, IL and online